mr-ravin/Smart-Hadoop-Cluster-SMHACL/README.md

 - servr.py creates the client on the current system.
 - client.py is send to all the other computers to make them that computer(i.e. name node, data node, job tracker, task tracker), as described by the instructions send by servr.py

+#### Note: Smart Hadoop Cluster-SMHACL can only be used freely for Academic Purposes after providing citation or deserved credits to this work.
+For other purposes, Permission is required from Mr. Ravin Kumar.
+#### Email_id: mr.ravin_kumar@hotmail.com .